 ICTs: device to device communication

-This unit looks at communication systems where devices are the main players, passing information to and from each other and possibly acting on that information to produce some kind of outcome.
+This course looks at communication systems where devices are the main players, passing information to and from each other and possibly acting on that information to produce some kind of outcome.
 In these interactions, people may not be involved at all, or may have roles that are limited only to the initial setting of schedule (such as when certain tasks should be performed) and parameters (such as particular conditions that should be satisfied before a task is performed).
 Some people may see this as liberating – relieving humans from the tedious tasks of everyday living.
 Some may see it as threatening – taking control away from humans and placing it with the computers and machines.

 We then look at wired and wireless communication technologies, introducing you to some of the key methods currently in use.